hsmgowtham/RCM-Risk-Mitigator-Pipeline/README.md

 - **Claim Acceptance Rate**
 - **Denial Patterns by Procedure Code (CPT)**

-> 📎 All queries are in the `Gold Layer Queries.sql/` file.
+> 📎 All queries are in the `Gold Layer Queries.sql` file.

 ---